 Once a payment method for the initial exam is chosen, you will then be assigned to a recommended subscription category to ensure your ailments are fully addressed, your nutrition is fully monitored and treated, and to ensure the treatment plan has time to establish itself in your body and deliver the changes and improvements to your health that you are seeking.

-***Please understand that since the treatments and modalities are non-invasive and natural (but very effective) more time may be needed for your body to improve and progress through the treatment regimens prescribed.
-Note that choosing this option agrees to staying with the clinic for at least 3 months while your treatment regimen is established.***
+***Please understand that since the treatments and modalities are non-invasive and medical grade (needing a license to obtain), although natural, more time may be needed for your body to improve and progress through the treatment regimens prescribed.***

 Per provider recommendation based on the initial exam findings and results, one of the following subscription tiers will be recommended and selected by default: